The UMF Honors Program is open to outstanding students who have shown exceptional motivation, creativity and a strong interest in the world of ideas.

 Q: How many Honors courses can I take?

 A: UMF typically offers about 20 different Honors courses each year.
 Honors students must take a minimum of three honors courses during their academic career.
 Many choose to take five courses and compete an honors thesis or creative project to graduate as a University Honors Scholar.

 Q: May I take Honors courses even if I’m not in the Honors Program?

-A: Yes.
-Honors courses are also open to UMF students who are not formally in the Honors Program on a space-available basis.
+A: Honors courses are generally reserved for students formally enrolled in the Honors Program.

 Learn more about the UMF Honors Program.